Estimated reading time: 7 minutes

 Choose the food types that you like without trying to convert your taste buds to foods which you do not want.
 While going for a hike, foods rich in calories and water are essential to fight headaches and fatigue.
 The nutritional value of your meals should be adequate to give you the required energy for the muscles.
 Although a candy bar could give you the needed nutrients, you may consider substituting it with dried fruits and nuts for more stable energy.

-For your backpacking meal plan, you need foods which are less bulky and lightweight to provide as much room as possible to carry more food.
+While backpacking meal planning, you need foods which are less bulky and lightweight to provide as much room as possible to carry more food.
 The backpacked meals should be easy to prepare or do not require any cooking, just to me on the safe side if your stove malfunctions.

 3. WHAT ARE THE BEST FOODS TO TAKE WHEN BACKPACKING?

 Canned foods in vacuum-sealed pouches are convenient as they have a long shelf life.
 However, you should avoid foods that come in packages of 15 ounces or more.
-These cans and packages are heavy, and you will need to carry them out with you.
-Packing out garbage is an unwritten rule of backpacking.
+Keep in mind that you still need to maintain a light bag on your journey.

 4. WHAT IS A GOOD IDEA FOR BREAKFAST?